-It’s the same picture, with two different aperture settings.
+It’s the same picture with two different aperture settings.
 Both are focused on the yellow tiles in the middle of the image, so everything on that dark middle line will remain sharp.

-But look at what happens as you move closer and further away from the photographer.
+But look at what happens as you move closer and further away as the photographer.
 The picture on the left has a shallow depth of field, and the toys on the floor got blurry pretty quickly.
 You can even see the difference in the door frame!

 The picture on the right has more depth of field, so you can see sharp details on those tiles, even in the background and foreground.